 Option Health, Ltd. Effective June 1, 2009, CHS acquired Option Health, a provider of home infusion and nursing services in Illinois and Iowa, for a total consideration of approximately \$9.4 million, consisting of \$6.3 million in cash, the assumption of \$0.8 million in liabilities and a note payable in the amount of \$2.3 million.
-The purchase agreement allows for an additional earn-out payment to the former owner of Option Health that may range between \$0 and \$1.0 million based on the operating results of the acquired business during the one-year period beginning 60 days following the acquisition.
-A transition consulting agreement allows for additional bonus payments to the former owner of Option Health of up to \$100,000 based on the operating results of the acquired business during the one-year period following acquisition.
+The purchase agreement allows for an additional earn-out payment to the former owner of Option Health that may range between \$0 and \$1.0 million based on the operating results of the acquired business during the one-year period beginning 60 days following the acquired business during the one-year period beginning 60 days following the acquired business during the one-year period following acquisition.
 CHS recorded goodwill of \$1.0 million in its financials in June 2009 to account for the fair market value of the earn-out payment liability and the bonus payment liability.
 CHS financed the acquisition of Option Health through the proceeds of the sale of 5,000 shares of preferred stock for a total consideration of \$5.0 million.
 The majority of the preferred shares were issued and sold to investment funds managed by the Kohlberg Entities.